 It’s never too early to expose your baby to the great outdoors.
-In the beginning, it may be as simple as a nice stroller walk outside, but could eventually develop into detailed hikes with your little one as the tour guide.
+In the beginning, your routine may be as simple as a nice stroller walk outside, but could eventually develop into detailed hikes with your little one as the tour guide.

-Not only will getting out in the sun help you get some exercise in, the sunshine can help you and your baby get the Vitamins D. (Just be sure to dress your baby appropriately and keep him or her in the shade as you walk!)
+Not only will getting out in the sun help you get some exercise in, the sunshine can help you and your baby get enough vitamin D. (Just be sure to dress your baby appropriately — long sleeves, long pants, and a brimmed hat — to avoid too much sun exposure and skin damage, espcially during peak daylight hours.)

 Many parks have trails specifically designed for nature walks.
 But if you can't get to a trail, you can turn a neighborhood walk around the block into your very own nature hike.
 As long as you're getting out, walking around and exploring the environment, you're doing your kids — and yourself — some good.